WT-26/Software-Requirements-Documentation/README.md

-Overall, the Student Club Management System empowers student organizations by automating administrative tasks, improving financial transparency, and optimizing event planning---fostering a more active and well-managed campus community.
+Overall, the Student Club Management System empowers student organizations by automating administrative tasks, improving financial transparency, and optimizing event planning.
+It helps to foster a more active and well-managed campus community.

 #### 1.3.1 Product Perspective